sscodes/Space-Invaders/README.md

 # Space-Invaders
-In this program I've remade the popular game of 90's, using Python Language.
+In this program I've remade the popular game of 90's, Space Invaders, using Python Language.